kagisearch/kagi-docs/kagi/src/plans/ultimate-plan.md

 # Ultimate Plan
 The Kagi Ultimate Plan providers the premier Kagi experience.
+The plan costs #25/month

 ## Unmetered searches

 With the Ulimate Plan you have access to unmetered searches.
+AI tools interactions are limited to 300/month with our fair use policy.

 ## Discounted access to Kagi API services